Infrastructure

 The “METRO side” consists of:

-The “FOOD side” consists of: experimental fields/farms/fisheries for crop production and animal breeding; small-scale plants for food processing and storage, application of new (mild) technologies in food processing and by-product valorisation; kitchen-labs for food preparation and storage.
-This allows to study food quality, safety and authenticity and characterise/valorise products, by-products and processes all along the food chain, up to final consumption.
+The “FOOD side” consists of: experimental fields/farms/fisheries for crop production and animal breeding; small-scale plants for food processing and storage, facilities for the application of new (mild) technologies in food processing and by-product valorisation; kitchen labs for food preparation and storage, and “demo” sites for direct stakeholder engagement (e.g., to run Living Labs).

 The electronic infrastructure

 The e-component of METROFOOD-RI consists of a service-oriented architecture providing a platform accessible to the user community (in Europe and beyond) for sharing and integrating data, knowledge and information about food analysis, food composition, nutritional contents, level of contaminants and markers.
-It will also collect the results provided by the physical component, organizing and complementing them with existing data and providing tools for its uses.
-The e-RI is being developed by integrating different data sources, and services are being implemented to compare and make interoperable food data and any other data of interest in relation to agrifood and effects on human health, as well as to find out the metrological tools for the analytical purposes related to food and nutrition.
-This data are analytical results, but include also analytical information and knowledge about methods, standards, best practices, publications, etc.
+It will also collect the results provided by the physical component, organizing and complementing them with existing data and providing tools for its use.
+The e-RI is being developed by integrating different data sources, and services are being implemented to compare and make interoperable food data and any other data of interest concerning agrifood and effects on human health, as well as to find out the metrological tools for the analytical purposes related to food and nutrition.
+These data are analytical results, including analytical information and knowledge about methods, standards, best practices, publications, etc.